Fox Professing

 Dennis Fox

 The most useful contribution of this useful chapter on Social Interventions is its discussion of dilemmas facing community psychologists who work within governmental agencies, nongovernmental organizations, and social movement organizations.
-Too often, recruiters of all stripes make one-sided appeals urging students to use their skills to further one project or another, without emphasizing the difficulties inherent in any such effort.
-As Geoffrey Nelson and Isaac Prilleltensky point out, every choice forces one to navigate through difficult circumstances, leading to both hope and despair.
+As Geoffrey Nelson and Isaac Prilleltensky point out, every choice forces one to navigate through difficult circumstances.
+Those who are determined to spend a lifetime fostering social change and advancing social justice must determine for themselves how to retain their motivation beyond the exciting cause of the moment.
+Burn-out is a serious problem.

 There are three additional problems with government efforts to ameliorate social problems -- the first, somewhat ironically, with efforts that actually provide needed services.
-Community psychologist Seymour Sarason (1976) warned almost three decades ago that programs advanced by modern centralized states often damage two important values congruent with those advanced by Nelson and Prilleltensky: personal autonomy and psychological sense of community.
+Community psychologist Seymour Sarason (1976) warned more than three decades ago that programs advanced by modern centralized states often damage two important values congruent with those advanced by Nelson and Prilleltensky: personal autonomy and psychological sense of community.
 Because the impetus for change comes from outside, community members direct their attention and expectations to external authorities rather than to themselves and their peers; this fosters dependency and apathy rather than liberation and participation.
 In this sense, thus, there's another dilemma for those who work inside government: how to provide services and meet important needs while also enhancing, rather than inhibiting, people's ability to work with others.
-Sarason urged community psychologists to pay more attention to this "anarchist insight," and indeed community psychologists should find much of interest in anarchist suspicion of centralized authority (Fox, 1985, 1993a).
+Sarason urged community psychologists to pay more attention to this "anarchist insight," and indeed community psychologists should find much of interest in anarchist suspicion of centralized authority (Fox, 1985).

-The third problem with government work is that emphasizing program evaluation and similar roles identified by Nelson and Prilleltensky as key to instigating change leads to an exaggerated belief that injustice exists because of bad data rather than elite power.
+The third problem with government work is that emphasizing program evaluation and similar roles as key to instigating change leads to an exaggerated belief that injustice exists because of bad data rather than elite power.
 Demonstrating to authorities, for example, that inequality leads to ill health is unlikely to persuade them to create an egalitarian society.
-Although more data always seems useful, the lack of data is rarely the most crucial barrier to resolving our most serious societal problems (Fox, 1991).
-Data gathering and dissemination is necessary for effective amelioration, but we shouldn't expect it to lead to transformation unless government authorities have first been forced to embrace transformation for other, more political, reasons.
+Although more data always seem useful, the lack of data is rarely the most crucial barrier to resolving our most serious societal problems (Fox, 1991).
+Data gathering and dissemination are necessary for effective amelioration, but we shouldn't expect them to lead to transformation unless government authorities have first been forced to embrace transformation for other, more political, reasons.

 So what's a budding transformational community psychologist to do?